 DERBYSHIRE CRICKET FOUNDATION

-Derbyshire Cricket Foundation (the Foundation) is committed to safeguarding all vulnerable adults who are experiencing, or are at risk of, abuse and neglect.
-The Foundation has a responsibility to ensure all vulnerable adults participating in cricket and any recognised Derbyshire Cricket Foundation event have a safe and positive experience.
+Derbyshire Cricket Foundation (the Foundation) is committed to safeguarding all adults who are experiencing, or are at risk of, abuse and neglect.
+The Foundation has a responsibility to ensure all adults at risk participating in cricket and any recognised Derbyshire Cricket Foundation event have a safe and positive experience.

 This Foundation is committed to creating and maintaining a safe and positive environment for all people involved in the sport/activity.
 It accepts its responsibility to assist in the welfare of all people and to safeguard them from poor practice, abuse, and bullying.